Marc-Solution/Mavera/README.md

 #### How to clone this project from GitHub using your local IDE:

 1. Start your local IDE.
-2. Open Git Bash in your Local IDE.
+2. Open Git Bash in your local IDE.
 3. Change the directory to the location where you want the cloned directory to be made.
 4. Follow this link to the [GitHub repository](https://github.com/Marc-Solution/Mavera) for this project.
 5. Click the drop-down button with the text Code.
 6. In the HTTPS section, copy the URL for the repository.
-7. In in the Git Bash in your local IDE, type git clone and paste the URL for the repository.
+7. In the Git Bash in your local IDE, type git clone and paste the URL for the repository.
 8. Press Enter and your clone will be created.

 # Credits